Azure/autorest.typescript/test/integration/generated/xmlservice/README.md

 ### XmlServiceClient

-`XmlServiceClient` is the primary interface for developers using the XmlServiceClient library.
+`XmlServiceClient` is the primary interface for developers using the XmlService client library.
 Explore the methods on this client object to understand the different features of the XmlService service that you can access.